MAINTAINING YOUR HEALTH IS INTEGRAL TO YOUR SUCCESS

 The Student Health Center does not routinely issue a medical excuse.
 This allows us to appropriately direct our resources to provide care to as many students as possible, instead of focusing on a pattern of non-medical or non-urgent student visits that result in missed classes or assignments.
 This policy mirrors the guidelines of most major colleges and universities and is consistent with the recommendations of the American College Health Association.
 The health center will continue to recommend absences for severe or prolonged illnesses.
 We remain committed to patient advocacy and assisting students with understanding the appropriate functions of the health center.
 Please note: We will no longer provide visit statements or excuse notes unless clinically indicated.

 There is no charge for copies of your medical record unless you are requesting a copy of your entire chart.
 A processing fee of $10.00 applies for a copy of your chart.
 The processing time for medical records is 3-5 business days.
 Office files are archived annually.
 Records that are not in-house must be retrieved from a storage facility.
 Records over two years from the date of graduation are sent out to archives and may take longer to retrieve.
-All files are archived for a maximum of seven years and are purged thereafter.

 Office of Health Education (Wellness Center)/Medical Arts Building